Women entrepreneurs face unique challenges when starting a business.

-"Be yourself, and have confidence in who you are," she advised.
+"Be yourself, and have confidence in who you are," Genga said.
 "Don't try to be a man.
 You made it to where you are through hard work and perseverance, but most importantly, you're there.
 Don't conform yourself to a man's idea of what a leader should look like."

-Emotions and nurturing skills can affect their business.
+Emotions and nurturing skills can affect women's businesses.

 Though trying to act like a man doesn't guarantee success for a female entrepreneur, allowing her "feminine" qualities to stand in the way of getting things done isn't necessarily recommended, either.
 By nature, women are more emotional and nurturing, which can sometimes be a hindrance to running a business.

 "For men, a business is mostly about the bottom line, but for women, it's more than that," said Delia Passi, CEO of WomenCertified, home of the Women's Choice Award.
 "We get emotionally connected, and that can hold us back from making the tough decisions.
 Male board members and investors get frustrated when we're not as quick to fire or make dramatic business changes that could impact employees' families."

 Passi noted that women also tend to place a high premium on building up relationships that they hope will naturally lead to sales.
 Connections are highly important to success, and nurturing strong professional relationships can go a long way.
 However, Passi reminded female entrepreneurs to also be direct and stay focused on their business goals.

 Women often lack the support of other female business leaders.